What Are Beta Readers?

 Overview

-The result is multi-perspective feedback that helps you see your work through different eyes — something that's hard to get from a single reader or even a generic AI chat conversation.
+The result is focused, personal feedback that helps you see your work through a reader's eyes — something that's hard to get from a generic AI chat conversation.

 Focus Areas

-Every beta reader specializes in one of 6 focus areas.
+Every beta reader specializes in a focus area.
 These categories define what the reader pays attention to when analyzing your text:

 | Focus Area | What It Covers |